aneeshafedo/Templates/Connector-Templates/sfdc_templates/sfdc_lead_to_gsheet_row/README.md

-## sfdc to Google Sheet Intergration
-### Intergration Use Case
-Add rows to Google Sheets Spreadsheet when new Lead is added to Salesforce.
-All the attributes of the lead would be added to the sheet.
+# Add rows to Google Sheets Spreadsheet when new Lead is added in Salesforce

-Using this template users can maintain a list of lead in a google sheet real time.
+## Intergration Use Case
+At the execution of this template, each time new lead is added in salesforce, Google Sheets Spreadsheet row will be added containing all the defined fields in lead SObject.

-### Supported Versions
+## Supported Versions

 <table>
   <tr>